roman-lezhnin/ecmascript-ioc/README.md

 ## Features

-- **Dependency Injection**: Automatic dependency resolution and injection with circular dependencies handling and lazy initializations.
+- **Dependency Injection**: Automatic dependency resolution and injection with scopes, circular dependencies handling and lazy initializations.
 - **Annotations**: Use decorators like `@component`, `@repository`, `@service`, `@controller`, and `@autowired`.
 - **New ECMAScript Decorators**: Use the native TypeScript5.0 decorators without `reflect-metadata`.